 Smoothie bowls are all the rage these days and for good reason.
-They are super easy to make and more substantial than a smoothie you drink.
-You can dress them up with a variety of toppings to give your bowl more substance.
+They are super easy to make and more substantial than a smoothie that you drink

 What is a smoothie bowl?

 Smoothie bowls differ from smoothie drinks because they are thicker, thanks to the added yogurt.
 You actually eat them with a spoon, which makes them feel more like an actual meal.
 Most people like to have something crunchy when they eat, so if you add some toppings this bowl really delivers!Jump to Recipe

 This post may contain affiliate links.
 Please see our affiliate disclosure for more details.